 The following is a list of topics that will potentially be covered on the midterm exam.
-It is basically a list of all the things that we have covered so far, and it corresponds roughly to Sections 1.3-1.5 and 2.1-2.6 of Herstein's Abstract Algebra.
+It is basically a list of all the things that we have covered so far, and it corresponds roughly to Sections 0-5 and 7-10 (with only part of 8 covered so far) in Saracino's Abstract Algebra: A First Course.
 It would be difficult to cover all of these topics on the exam, but the questions will represent a large sample of the material, and you should be well-versed in all of them.

 - 1. Preliminaries: Modular arithmetic and the Euclidean algorithm.
 One-to-one and onto mappings. - 2.
 Basic group theory: Definition of groups and binary operations.
 Fundamental examples of groups, including \mathbb{Z} , \mathbb{Z}n , $\operatorname{GL}n(\mathbb{R})$, the symmetric group S_n , and the dihedral group D_n .
-Basic properties of groups. - 3.
+Basic properties of groups.
+Cayley tables. - 3.
 Subgroups: Definition of a subgroup.
 Basic examples.
-Criteria for checking that a subset is a subgroup. - 4.
+Criteria for checking that a subset is a subgroup.
+Cyclic subgroups. - 4.
 Cyclic groups: Definition and basic properties of cyclic groups.
-Results on orders of elements and generators of cyclic groups.
-Classification of cyclic groups. - 5.
+Results on orders of elements and generators of cyclic groups. - 5.
 Lagrange's theorem: Equivalence relations and cosets.
 Statement of Lagrange's theorem.
-Basic consequences of the theorem. - 6.
-Homomorphisms: Definition of homomorphism and isomorphism.
-Examples and basic properties of homomorphisms.
-Verification that two groups are isomorphic.
-Cayley's theorem.
-Kernels and their properties. - 7.
-Normal subgroups and quotient groups: Definition of a normal subgroup.
-Equivalent criteria for normality.
-Definition and examples of quotient (factor) groups.
+Basic consequences of the theorem.